FanDuel dominate the US market, claim 50% online sports market share in 2022

 The company also boasted $900 million more revenue than DraftKings, the nearest competitor, but doing so with only a third of its losses.

-He continued: “We have an unparalleled number one position in the US where we continue to go from strength to strength.
+“We have an unparalleled number one position in the US where we continue to go from strength to strength.
 The combined power of the ‘FanDuel Advantage’ and the ‘Flutter Edge’ delivered our most successful launches to date iin Maryland and Ohio.
-Leveraging our number one FanDuel brand we had a record Super Bowl and have acquired over 1.2m customers in 2023 so far,
+Leveraging our number one FanDuel brand we had a record Super Bowl and have acquired over 1.2m customers in 2023 so far”

 “We have a clear strategy to improve our igaming performance and grow our podium position, through increasing our focus on casino direct igaming customers and improving our product range and player experience.
 Although it is early days, we are pleased by the progress to date.

-“Q4 customer player days were 1.5 times the comparable period last year benefitting from the introduction of our FanDuel casino daily reward machine in Q3.
-Flutter exited the year with 63% growth in Q4 igaming AMPs and a 21% share of the Q4 igaming market, with FanDuel Casino sharing three percentage points higher than in Q4 2021.”
+“Q4 customer player days were 1.5 times the comparable period last year benefiting from the introduction of our FanDuel casino daily reward machine in Q3.
+Flutter exited the year with 63% growth in Q4 igaming AMPs and a 21% share of the Q4 iGaming market, with FanDuel Casino sharing three percentage points higher than in Q4 2021.”

 Discuss This Article